Credit rating

 • I have more than 2 defaults OR my defaults are over $1,000 in total OR my defaults are not yet paid - declined

-• I have 2 or less defaults AND my defaults total to less than $1,000 AND they have been paid - very high risk
+• I have 2 or less defaults AND my defaults total to less than $1,000 AND they’ve been paid – very high risk

 Have you missed payments on your current debts?

-• Yes however it was more than 6 months ago - negligible risk
+• Yes, but it was more than 6 months ago – medium risk

 How much are you borrowing?